nonstopper0/Fixify/README.md

 <br>
 User stories
 <br>
 Users: Users will register by entering their: Username, Password, Email, and Location.
 Once user is registered they will be directed to their personal page where they can add vehicles to their garage allowing the ability to make a repair request.
+They can also update their repair request if information changes or delete if neccesary

+Mechanics: Will register by entering their: Username, Password, Email, Location.
+Once Mechanic is registered they are taken to their own page where they can specify their specialities.
+They can then head to the home (index) page where they are able to look at problems within their area and claim them if they fit their specialities.